1964 San Diego Chargers season: Week 8: vs. Oakland Raiders

 The Charger defense intercepted Cotton Davidson six times, and Alworth had his third career 200-yard game as San Diego defeated the Raiders.
-Hadl threw the game's first interception, leading to a Raider field goal, but his next pass was a 76-yard touchdown, Alworth sprinting up the right sideline and pulling in the ball at the Oakland 30 en route to the end zone.
+Hadl threw the game's first interception, leading to a Raider field goal, but his next pass was a 76-yard touchdown, Alworth sprinting up the right sideline and pulling in the ball at the Oakland 30-yard line en route to the end zone.
 Oakland responded with a drive into Charger territory, but Graham intercepted Davidson in the end zone.
 Kocourek's 49-yard catch was the biggest play on the ensuing drive, which ended with Lincoln's 9-yard touchdown run through the left guard area.
 Further interceptions by Allen and Harris gave San Diego openings in opposition territory, but Ben Agajanian missed a field goal, and Alworth later fumbled after making a catch.
 Davidson found Art Powell for a touchdown, and the halftime score was 14–10.

-In the 3rd quarter, Westmoreland intercepted an overthrown ball and ran it back 38 yards to the Oakland 24, setting up a 32-yard Agajanian kick.
+In the 3rd quarter, Westmoreland intercepted an overthrown ball and ran it back 38 yards to the Oakland 24-yard line, setting up a 32-yard Agajanian kick.
 Next, Lincoln doubled the Charger lead with a 12-yard run up the middle.
 Oakland pulled back within seven after Davidson's second touchdown pass of the day, but Alworth had the final score, making a juggling, one-handed catch of a deep ball from Rote while fending off a defensive back.
 Dick Harris intercepted Davidson in the end zone to end the final Raider threat.

 Harris and Westmoreland each had two interceptions.
 Alworth caught 8 passes for 203 yards and two touchdowns.
 Davidson was the first quarterback to throw six interceptions in a game against the Chargers - the next was Peyton Manning, 43 years later, during the 2007 season.